Māngai Reo Irirangi

 - operate studio equipment

-- select and play programmes and music
+- select and play music and programmes

 - read news, sports or weather reports

-- provide a commentary on live events
+- provide commentary on live or current events

-- host outside events such as community events and competitions.
+- host community events and competitions.

 Skills and knowledge